 The three major cooling system designs are once-through, open recirculating (cooling tower-based), and closed.
 The first two typically serve as primary cooling for the largest heat exchangers, with closed loops for auxiliary plant systems.
 The fundamentals of each are outlined below.

-As the name “once-through” implies, the cooling water comes from an external source such as a lake, river, or even the ocean.
-After serving the heat exchangers, the water is directly discharged back to the original source.
-A common example, especially in the last century, was turbine exhaust steam cooling at large power plants, as shown below.
+The cooling water in once-through systems comes from an external source such as a lake, river, or even the ocean.
+Once it has passed through the heat exchangers, the water is directly discharged back to the original source.
+A common example, particularly in the last century, is turbine exhaust steam cooling at large power plants, as shown below.

-Once-through intakes are normally equipped with bar screens and/or traveling screens to remove material such as tree branches, leaves, and other large items, including aquatic life, that would otherwise physically foul condenser and heat exchanger tubes.
-Years ago, it became evident that the screening process was fatal to many aquatic organisms, which either violently impinged on or became trapped against the screens.
-Increased concern about protecting aquatic life has brought about change to cooling system design and selection with a stronger focus on sustainable water solutions and advancements in sustainable water cooling.
-Some existing intakes have been retrofitted with modern screens that minimize harm to aquatic life, while for many modern plants once-through cooling is no longer permitted, rather cooling tower systems are required.
+Once-through intakes are commonly equipped with bar screens and/or traveling screens to remove material like tree branches, leaves, and other large items, including aquatic life, that would foul condenser and heat exchanger tubes.
+Some existing intakes have been retrofitted with modern screens that minimize harm to aquatic life.
+However, cooling tower systems are now widely required, as once-through cooling is no longer permitted in many modern plants.

 Note: While many nuclear plants have cooling towers, once-through backup systems are common for emergency cooling.

-Also of concern with once-through systems is the discharge of warm cooling water to the supply source.
-Warm temperatures can be lethal to some organisms, while others such as fish will congregate at the discharge during cold weather months.
-Some plants were designed with discharge channels to allow the water to cool somewhat before entering the primary water body.
+The discharge of warm cooling water to the supply source is an additional concern with once-through systems.
+Warm temperatures can be lethal to some organisms, while others, such as fish, will congregate at the discharge during cold weather months.
+Some plants were designed with discharge channels to allow the water to cool before entering the primary water body.

-In a few once-through applications, a spray system assists with discharge cooling.
-Similar to the cooling tower process, which is examined in detail next, a spray system enhances cooling by evaporation of a small portion of the discharge.
+A spray system for discharge cooling has been used in some once-through applications.
+Similar to the cooling tower process, a spray system enhances cooling by evaporation of a small portion of the discharge.

-Chemical treatment of once-through systems is often straightforward but still very important to minimize micro- and macro-biological fouling and scale formation.
-These topics are covered in Chapter 7.
+Chemical treatment of once-through systems is often simple, but it is important to minimize micro- and macro-biological fouling and scale formation.

 In recirculating cooling systems, the water is recycled continuously.
 The simplest form of a recirculating cooling system is a cooling pond.
 Most cooling is by sensible heat transfer with minor evaporative heat loss that increases on windy and warm days.
-Cooling ponds require a large footprint, and thus open-recirculating systems are much more common.
+Cooling ponds require a large footprint, making open-recirculating systems more common.

 The ability to transfer large quantities of heat via a small amount of recirculating water evaporation is the basis behind cooling tower applications.